Density of hyperbolicity for classes of real transcendental entire functions and circle maps: Introduction

 This family describes the behaviour of a periodically forced nonlinear oscillator, and has been used to model a variety of physical and biological systems.

 It is well-known that hyperbolicity is dense in the region where the map is a circle diffeomorphism, i.e.\ for $\mu_2<1/(2\pi)$.
 In the non-invertible case, $\mu_2>1/(2\pi)$, \cite[Theorem 2]{densityaxiomadimensionone} implies that $F_{\mu_1,\mu_2}(t)$ can be perturbed to a hyperbolic circle map, and indeed to a hyperbolic trigonometric polynomial of high degree.
-However, we would like the perturbation to be an element of the same family; that is, we ask whether the set of parameters $(\mu_1,\mu_2)$ for which both critical points belong to the basins of periodic attractors is dense in the region $\mu_2>1/(2\pi)$ (Figure \ref{fig:arnold}).
-This question, and in fact even the density of \emph{structural stability} (see below), has so far remained open.
+However, we would like the perturbation to remain within the same family; that is, we ask whether the set of parameters $(\mu_1,\mu_2)$ for which both critical points belong to the basins of periodic attractors is dense in the region $\mu_2>1/(2\pi)$ (Figure \ref{fig:arnold}).
+This question, and in fact even the density of \emph{structural stability} (see below), had remained open prior to our work.

 As a further example, we discuss the families of \emph{real cosine maps} and \emph{degenerate standard maps}: